jonvcb/freebsd-rpi-fan-ctl/README.md

 have the GPIO interfaces.
 Made / tested on FreeBSD 13.1 but will likely compile on previous versions.

-It allows controlling a PWM fan in one of two modes; by setting a percentage of power, or by setting a desired temperature.
+It allows controlling a fan with PWM in one of two modes; by setting a percentage of power, or by setting a desired temperature.

 Feel free to use and adapt to your own needs.